julianamooney/tdd-react-es6-labs-v2.x/README.md

 To build:

-1. gulp
+1. npm run build

-To run in browser:
+To run:

-1. gulp run
+1. npm start

 ## Credits